About this listing

 Bring copy of your passport to give to "Made" after your arrival.
 Indonesian law requires that we report staying longer than 24 hours.
 "Made" will take care of this for you.

-Please pet and love Cleopatra, the house cat if she comes around.
+Please pet and love Cleopatra, the house cat.

 Ask "Made" to show you how to use the washing machine and dryer.
 She stays busy with the cleaning and breakfast preparations 5 hours per day, 6 days a week, and is available to work more hours if you wish ( preparing additional meals, shopping, etc are extra services but her rates for additional tasks are incredibly low).
+She can arrange just about anything for you from massages to private yoga classes, to tours, to scooter or car rentals.
 I let her negotiate the price for extra services with you.
+Very reasonable!
 And she loves tips (optional).
-Around $5 per day is customary depending on size of the group.